Creating a Dictionary

 Specifies the type of the dictionary entry.

-Any of these can also be accessed in CTL2.
+Any of the following types are accessible in CTL2.
 For detailed information, see Dictionary in CTL2.

-map- a generic mapping from keys to values
+map- a generic mapping from keys to values, the initial value is an empty map.

 For further information about multi-value data types in CloverDX, see Multivalue Fields.